 Cotigao Wildlife Sanctuary is situated in Goa, India.
 This wildlife sanctuary was established in 1968.
-Forest ranger office and other facilities are available at the Eco-tourism complex building, at entrance to this wild life sanctuary.
-Other facilities includes children’s park, canteen, cottages, toilets, nature interpretation center, etc.
+Forest ranger office and other facilities are available at the Eco-tourism complex building, at the entrance to this wildlife sanctuary.
+Other facilities include children’s park, canteen, cottages, toilets, nature interpretation center, etc.

 There is a treetop watchtower having a height of 25 meters, above a waterhole, where animals go to drink water.
-It is ideal to go to the watch tower in the dawn and dusk, when animals comes to the waterhole.
+It is ideal to go to the watchtower in the dawn and dusk when animals come to the waterhole.

 Cotigao Wildlife Sanctuary is rich in flora and fauna.
-Flora includes dense forest consisting of tall trees.
+Flora includes dense forests consisting of tall trees.
 Some of the trees here are around 30 meters in height.

 How Do I Go to Cotigao Wildlife Sanctuary?